1980 Górna Grupa psychiatric hospital fire: Cause

 The most likely cause of the fire was a leaky chimney flue.
 It is believed that a spark escaped from the flue and ignited a fire within one of the walls, which were insulated with pine needles and sawdust.

 Before the fire erupted, it smoldered within the walls.
 At least a day before the tragedy, some patients reported smelling smoke and noticing that the hospital walls felt unusually warm.
 However, their concerns went unheeded.

 Victims

 The fire claimed the lives of 52 patients.
 Three others succumbed to their injuries while in the hospital, bringing the total number of fatalities to 55.
 An additional 26 patients sustained severe burns.
 "Ali" initially survived the fire, but died three days later in a hospital in Świecie.

-Victims of the fire were buried on December 11, 1980, in a mass grave at the hospitals cemetery.
+Victims of the fire were buried on December 11, 1980, in a mass grave at the hospital's cemetery.
 Janusz Janczewski, a doctor that responded to the fire, said that the grave was dug with heavy machinery.